 Worth correctly states that “if one man deserves the title of intellectual grandfather to Osama bin Laden and his fellow terrorists, it is probably the Egyptian writer and activist Sayyid Qutb” - this is well known and much more will be written on this man in the succeeding articles.
 Interestingly, Worth then quotes one of Qutb’s disciples, and calls him as such, in saying:

 “As Fathi Yakan, one of Qutb's disciples, wrote in the 1960's: ''The groundwork for the French Revolution was laid by Rousseau, Voltaire and Montesquieu; the Communist Revolution realized plans set by Marx, Engels and Lenin. . . .
 The same holds true for us as well.''

 That Qutb’s disciple and contemporary directly compares him to these communist figureheads illustrates how deliberate and foremost in the the thinking of Qutb and his followers was their borrowing and idealization of the accomplishments and tactics of communist revolutionaries.
-Nothing about this is a coincidence since Qutb's ideology was directly innovating into Islam with ideas borrowed from Communist/Marxist ideology, which in actuality contradicted the injunctions of Islam itself - and elaborating on this point will be the focus of our next articles as well as emphasizing the cruciality of this connection in disassociating the actions of ISIS and other terrorist groups from the religion of Islam; a disassociation that, when made effectively, ought to lessen this ideology’s appeal to the Muslim adolescents.
+Nothing about this is a coincidence since Qutb's ideology was directly innovating into Islam with ideas borrowed from Communist/Marxist ideology, which in actuality contradicted the injunctions of Islam itself - and elaborating on this point will be the focus of our next articles as well as emphasizing the cruciality of this connection in disassociating the actions of ISIS and other terrorist groups from the religion of Islam; a disassociation that, when made effectively, ought to lessen this ideology’s veneer of Islamic authenticity.

 (1) - Sunan Ibn Majah 3753 - In-book reference: Book 33, Hadith 98 - English translation: Vol. 5, Book 33, Hadith 3753